aws-tf/terraform-provider-aws-parallelcluster/DEVELOPMENT.md

 - `GPG_SECRET_KEY` This secret GPG should be exported with the `--armor` flag and will need to match the public key pushed to the terraform registry (see below)
 - `PASSPHRASE` The passphrase of the secret GPG key

-NOTE: A version is of the form `v3.9.0`, if a `-` delimiter exists (ie. `v3.9.0-1`) terraform will consider it a prerelease and will not upgrade to it unless its explicitly defined in the configuration.
+NOTE: A version is of the form `vX.Y.Z`, if a `-` delimiter exists (ie. `v1.2.3-alpha`) terraform will consider it a prerelease and will not upgrade to it unless its explicitly defined in the configuration.

 See https://developer.hashicorp.com/terraform/registry/providers/publishing#creating-a-github-release for more information.